cpm-cmake/CPM.cmake/README.md

 ## No packaging required

 Almost anything can be added as a version-controlled dependency though CPM.
-Projects using CMake are configured automatically and can be directly added as an target.
+Projects using CMake are configured automatically and can be used immediately.
 For everything else, a target must be created manually (see below).

 ## Usage